PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 !!!
 Summary

-    Announcements are a one-way communication channel for urgent, time-sensitive or important updates.
+    Announcements are a one-way communication channel for urgent, time-sensitive or important updates sent to all users.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"